Puerto Rico: Literature

-Media

-The mass media in Puerto Rico includes local radio stations, television stations and newspapers, the majority of which are conducted in Spanish.
-There are also three stations of the U.S. Armed Forces Radio and Television Service.
-Newspapers with daily distribution are El Nuevo Día, El Vocero and Índice, Metro, and Primera Hora.
-El Vocero is distributed free of charge, as are Índice and Metro.

-Newspapers distributed on a weekly or regional basis include Claridad, La Perla del Sur, La Opinión, Visión, and La Estrella del Norte, among others.
-Several television channels provide local content in the island.
-These include WIPR-TV, Telemundo, Univision affiliate WLII-DT (Teleonce), WAPA-TV, and WKAQ-TV.

 Music

 A dancer performs typical bomba choreography.

 The music of Puerto Rico has evolved as a heterogeneous and dynamic product of diverse cultural resources.
-The most conspicuous musical sources have been Spain and West Africa, although many aspects of Puerto Rican music reflect origins elsewhere in Europe and the Caribbean and, over the last century, from the U.S. Puerto Rican music culture today comprises a wide and rich variety of genres, ranging from Indigenous genres like bomba, plena, aguinaldo, danza and the popular salsa to recent hybrids like reggaeton and Latin trap, popular with the new generation of musicians and popularized across the world by Puerto Rican musician Bad Bunny.
+The most conspicuous musical sources have been Spain and West Africa, although many aspects of Puerto Rican music reflect origins elsewhere in Europe and the Caribbean and, over the last century, from the U.S. Music culture today comprises a wide and rich variety of genres, ranging from Indigenous genres like bomba, plena, aguinaldo, danza and the popular salsa to recent hybrids like reggaeton and Latin trap, popular with the new generation of musicians and popularized across the world by Puerto Rican musician Bad Bunny.
+Musical artists with great international success include Menudo and Ricky Martin.

-Puerto Rico has some national instruments, like the cuatro (Spanish for "four").
 The cuatro is a local instrument that was made by the "Jibaro" or people from the mountains.
-Originally, the Cuatro consisted of four steel strings, hence its name, but currently the Cuatro consists of five double steel strings.
-It is easily confused with a guitar, even by locals.
-When held upright, from right to left, the strings are G, D, A, E, B.

-In the realm of classical music, the island hosts two main orchestras, the Orquesta Sinfónica de Puerto Rico and the Orquesta Filarmónica de Puerto Rico.
+Originally, the cuatro consisted of four steel strings, hence its name, but currently the cuatro consists of five double steel strings.
+There are two orchestras, the Orquesta Sinfónica de Puerto Rico and the Orquesta Filarmónica de Puerto Rico.
 The Casals Festival takes place annually in San Juan, drawing in classical musicians from around the world.

-With respect to opera, the legendary Puerto Rican tenor Antonio Paoli was so celebrated, that he performed private recitals for Pope Pius X and Tsar Nicholas II of Russia.
+The legendary opera tenor Antonio Paoli was so celebrated that he performed private recitals for Pope Pius X and Tsar Nicholas II of Russia.
 In 1907, Paoli was the first operatic artist in world history to record an entire opera – when he participated in a performance of Pagliacci by Ruggiero Leoncavallo in Milan, Italy.

-Musical artists with great international success include Menudo, Ricky Martin, Bad Bunny and others.